Skip to content

 • Persists data in the /data/output folder

-These folders are set up for automated execution by the Job Manager service, which retrieves the data for the job and persists it in /data/input, as well as the data written to the /data/output folder; Job Manager services place the data in the designated persistence service location, like Data Exchange, Predictive Learning Storage, or Integrated Data Lake (IDL).
+These folders are set up for automated execution by the Job Manager service, which retrieves the data for the job and persists it in /data/input, as well as the data written to the /data/output folder.
+Job Manager service places the data in the designated persistence service location, like Data Exchange, Predictive Learning Storage, or Integrated Data Lake (IDL).

 About Creating a Docker Image to use in Model Execution